MobilityData/gtfs.org/docs/en/getting_started/features/fares.md

 ## Time-Based Fares

-Time-based Fares is used to assign fares for specific time-of-day or day-of-week, such as peak and off-peak fares and/or weekend fares.
+Time-Based Fares is used to assign fares for specific time-of-day or day-of-week, such as peak and off-peak fares and/or weekend fares.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|